Tax cluster

 183 days or more during the calendar year (184 in a leap year).

-Family, children (especially if they start school), permanent housing, main business activities in Italy.
-Example: children start school in March but the parent arrived only in September — the parent may be considered resident from the start of the school year.
+Family, children (especially if they go to school), permanent housing, main business in Italy.
+Example: children start school in March, and a parent arrives only in September — they may be recognised as a resident from the start of the school year.

 Official registration (residenza)

-Registration at the place of residence for more than 183 days a year — regardless of the actual number of days physically spent in Italy.
+Registration of residence for more than 183 days a year — regardless of the actual number of days spent in Italy.

 "183 days and I’m free" — a dangerous simplification

-Many think: "If I don’t stay 183 days — Italy won’t touch me."
+Many think: "If I don’t spend 183 days — Italy doesn’t concern me."
 That’s not true.
-Center of vital interests, housing, family, work — these are also criteria.
-And if you have a residence permit, you are already under a presumption of tax residency, and the burden of proof is on you.
+Centre of vital interests, housing, family, work — all are criteria.
+And if you have a residence permit (permesso di soggiorno) — you are already under the presumption of tax residency, and the burden of proof is on you.

-"183 days is primarily about tax residency, not about residency/permits as an immigration status.
-There is no single EU law — criteria are set out in each country's national law."
+"183 days is primarily about tax residency, not about immigration status such as a residence permit/long-term stay.
+At the EU level there is no single law — the criteria are set out in each country’s national law."

 Strategic advice: move after July

-If you arrive in Italy in the second half of the year — you won’t become a tax resident in the current year (you won’t reach 183 days).
+If you arrive in Italy in the second half of the year — you will not become a tax resident in the current year (you won’t reach 183 days).
 This gives you time to settle without tax obligations.
-If you left Italy in June in 2026 — you’re also not a resident.
-But the main thing is to deregister your residence when leaving.
+If in 2026 you left in June — you are also not a resident.
+But the main thing is to de-register your residence when leaving.

-"Based on the inputs, you will not be a tax resident in 2025 because you only arrived in September.
+"Given the facts, you will not be a tax resident in 2025 because you only arrived in September.
 In 2026 — because you left in June.
 And the main thing is to cancel your registration when leaving."

 Salary from Russia: how much to pay in 2026